open-policy-agent/opa/docs/content/kubernetes-tutorial.md

 This tutorial showed how you can leverage OPA to enforce admission control decisions in Kubernetes clusters without modifying or recompiling any Kubernetes components.
-Furthermore, once Kubernetes is configured to use OPA as an External Admission Controller, policies can be modified on-the-fly to satisfy changing operational requirements.
+Furthermore, with OPA's [Bundle](../management-bundles) feature policies can be periodically downloaded from remote servers to satisfy changing operational requirements.

 For more information about deploying OPA on top of Kubernetes, see [Deployments - Kubernetes](../deployments#kubernetes).